 Is Lasik Safe Long-Term?

-The American Refractive Surgery Council (ARSC) states that LASIK is safe.
-This has been proven through a "huge amount of clinical research supporting its impressive record for both safety and effectiveness."
+The American Refractive Surgery Council (ARSC) states that the LASIK procedure is safe.
+A “huge amount of clinical research supporting its impressive record for safety and effectiveness” proves this.1

-In the Food and Drug Administration’s (FDA's) PROWL (Patient-Reported Outcomes with LASIK) studies, 96 to 99 percent of participants who received LASIK were satisfied with their results.
+According to the U.S. Food and Drug Administration, 95 percent of LASIK participants were satisfied with their results.

 LASIK eye surgery is a procedure that changes the cornea using an excimer laser.
 It can permanently correct vision problems, including:

 A small percentage of LASIK patients may experience side effects.
-But most side effects clear up within a few days to weeks.
+But most side effects clear up within a few days to weeks.2

 LASIK Eye Surgery Success Rate

 Patient satisfaction with LASIK laser eye surgery is very high.
-In 2016, the ARSC published the results of the annual meeting of the American Society for Cataract and Refractive Surgery (ASCRS).
+In 2016, the ARSC published the results of the annual American Society for Cataract and Refractive Surgery (ASCRS) meeting showing:3

-- Less than 1 percent of patients lost two or more lines (on the eye chart) of best corrected visual acuity (BCVA)
+- Less than 1 percent lost two or more lines (on the eye chart) of best corrected visual acuity (BCVA)

 Common Side Effects of LASIK

-There are some common side effects of LASIK eye surgery.
-These include:
+The common side effects of LASIK eye surgery include:

 - Temporary discomfort